Skip to content

 sse (Server-Sent Events)

-The earlier HTTP transport mode for MCP, using SSE for server-to-client push.
+Earlier HTTP transport using SSE for server-to-client push.
+Legacy compatibility; new projects should prefer streamable_http.

 Featurestdiostreamable_httpsse